 In general, you should remove your makeup with a mild, gentle cleansing product, such as a cleansing balm or a cleansing oil.
 Oil based cleansers are perfect because they remove make-up pigments very easily without stripping the skin.
 You could also use a second cleanser if needed, for example a gel/foam cleanser.
 Make sure you use a gentle one, without sulphates or other harsh ingredients.

 Whether you have hormonal acne or not, it is very important to moisturise your skin.
 A light-weight, balancing face oil, such as our facial oil, is perfect for people with acne.
-Our facial oil helps reduce the appearance of scars, helps to balance sebum production and also helps to reduce inflammation.
+Our facial oil is a natural acne scar treatment and helps to balance sebum production and reduce inflammation.

 One big acne aggravator is UV radiation from the sun.
 If you’re dealing with hormonal acne, you need protect your skin from the sun.
 However, try to avoid using chemical sunscreens.
 Not only can they aggravate the skin (making your acne look worse) but common ingredients oxybenzone, homosalate and octocrylene are known to be possible hormone disruptors.

 Mineral sunscreen is a safe and effective way to protect your skin from the sun.
 These contain either zinc oxide or titanium dioxide, often mixed together.
 A bonus is that zinc oxide is known to effectively reduce inflammation in acne.